 A friendly welcome on the South Down’s Way, in the heart of the Meon Valley.
-We provide comforting home cooked food, good wine, real ales and excellent coffee made using our own Hampshire Pantry coffee beans.
+We provide comforting home-cooked food, good wine, real ales and excellent coffee made using our own Hampshire Pantry coffee beans.

 The Shoe is located in the heart of the Meon Valley, along the picturesque South Down’s Way.
 Our riverside garden has stunning views of Old Winchester Hill and we are frequently visited by many types of birds.
-We pride ourselves on the pub’s relaxing atmosphere and excellent food that we source from local suppliers, all severed in front of open log fires during Autumn & Winter.
+We pride ourselves on the pub’s relaxing atmosphere and excellent food that we source from local suppliers, all served in front of open log fires during Autumn & Winter.

 We are open 7 days a week

 We are a dog friendly pub

 Mon – Fri 11 – 3 & 6 – 11

 FOOD SERVICE TIMES